nikolasfragkos/bootstrap-modal/README.md

         '</div>';

-**Note**: Since this plugin was created to solve a lot of the issues with BS2, it still uses the BS2 markup syntax.
-Currently I believe the default BS3 modal addresses some of the bigger issues and is not worth maintaining two versions of this plugin.
+**Note**: It uses the new modal html markup that is currently used in bootstrap 3.

 Overview
 -----------

-+ Backwards compatible
++ Uses boostrap 3 modal html markup
++ Custom show/hide/attention animations
 + Responsive
 + Stackable
 + Full width